microsoft/Quantum-NC/README.md

-# Microsoft Quantum Non-Commercial Repository
+'d# Microsoft Quantum Non-Commercial Repository

 This repository includes open-source materials that can be used for research and academics, but that should